qiskit-community/qiskit-camp-africa-19/README.md

 ## I am already in a team, but I want to change

-If a participant that was assigned to team changes their mind it can be reassigned to a different team.
-For that the participant has to unassigned theirselves from the current team and post a comment mentioning `@qcamp` in the new team.
+If a participant is assigned to team and she changes her mind, she has to unassigned herself from the current team and post a comment mentioning `@qcamp` in the new team.
 A participant cannot be assigned to more than one open team at any time.

 ## None of the existing ideas is suitable for me :(